astronomer/docs/learn/airflow-weaviate.md

     - The `create_schema` task uses the [WeaviateCreateSchemaOperator](https://registry.astronomer.io/) to create the schema defined in `movie_schema.json` in Weaviate.
     - The `create_parquet_file` task runs the function defined in the `text_to_parquet_script.py` file to create a parquet file from the `movie_data.txt` file.
     - The `ingest_data` defined using the [@task.weaviate_import](https://registry.astronomer.io/) decorator ingests the data into Weaviate.
 Note that you can run any Python code on the data before ingesting it into Weaviate, making it possible to transform the data including to create your own embeddings, before it is ingested.
     - The `query_embeddings` task uses the [WeaviateHook](https://registry.astronomer.io/) to connect to the Weaviate instance and run a GraphQL query on the vector embeddings created by Weaviate using the `text2vec-transformers` module running in the `t2v-transformers` container.
-The query returns the most similar movies to the user-provided concepts.
+The query returns the most similar movies to the concepts provided by the user when running the DAG in the next step.

 ## Step 5: Run your DAG

 1. Run `astro dev start` in your Astro project to start up Airflow and open the Airflow UI at `localhost:8080`.

-2. In the Airflow UI run the `query_movie_vectors` DAG by clicking the play button.
+2. In the Airflow UI, run the `query_movie_vectors` DAG by clicking the play button.
 You will be prompted to provider [Airflow params](airflow-params.md) for `movie_concepts` and the `certainty_threshold_percent`.

-3. Wait for the DAG run to finish.
-Note that if you are running the project locally on a larger dataset the `import_data` task might take a longer time to complete because Weaviate will generate the vector embeddings when running this task.
+Note that if you are running the project locally on a larger dataset, the `import_data` task might take a longer time to complete because Weaviate generates the vector embeddings in this task.

     ![Screenshot of the Airflow UI showing the `query_movie_vectors` DAG having completed successfully in the Grid view with the Graph tab selected.
 Since this was the first run of the DAG the schema had to be newly created which was enabled by the branching task `branch_create_schema` selecting the downstream `create_schema` task to run.](/img/tutorials/airflow-weaviate_successful_dag.png)

-4. View your movie suggestion in the task logs of the `query_embeddings` task:
+3. View your movie suggestion in the task logs of the `query_embeddings` task:

     ```text
     [2023-09-21, 11:45:30 UTC] {logging_mixin.py:151} INFO - The top result for the concept(s) ['innovation', 'ensemble'] is: